 12. The Bank declares that it has power to issue this Guarantee and discharge the obligations contemplated herein, the undersigned is duly authorised and has full power to execute this Guarantee for and on behalf of the Bank.

-13. For the avoidance of doubt, the Bank’s liability under this Guarantee shall be restricted to Rs. *** crore (Rupees ***** crore only).
-The Bank shall be liable to pay the said amount or any part thereof only if the Utility serves a written claim on the Bank in accordance with paragraph 9 hereof, on or before [*** (indicate date falling 180 days after the Bid Due Date)].
+13. For the avoidance of doubt, the Bank’s liability under this Guarantee shall be restricted to Rs. ………….crore (Rupees ……………………….. crore only).
+The Bank shall be liable to pay the said amount or any part thereof only if the Utility serves a written claim on the Bank in accordance with paragraph 9 hereof, on or before [……. (indicate date falling 180 days after the Bid Due Date)].

 Signed and Delivered by ……………………….
 Bank